Target Controllability Scores for Actuation-Constrained Network Intervention: Approximate computation of target VCS/AECS

-In the following, we investigate under which conditions on the system matrix $A$ in \eqref{system0} the standard CS of reduced system \eqref{eq:lti_virtual4} serves as a good approximation to the TCS of original system \eqref{eq:lti_virtual3}.
+In the following, we investigate under which conditions on the system matrix $A$ in \eqref{system0} the standard CS of reduced system \eqref{eq_red_autonomous} serves as a good approximation to the TCS of original system \eqref{system0}.
+Although the qualitative intuition that weak cross-coupling should improve the reduced approximation is natural, turning this intuition into explicit non-asymptotic bounds is not immediate.
+The reason is that, in original system \eqref{system0}, the target-state dynamics associated with $A_{11}$ are still influenced by the full system matrix $A$, which makes the Gramian gap and the resulting VCS/AECS objective errors nontrivial to analyze.

+\begin{remark} We briefly compare the computational complexity of the reduced method with that of the general target-VCS/AECS formulation.
+Once the relevant controllability Gramians have been precomputed, both formulations can be solved within the same projected-gradient framework, and the dominant cost per iteration is $O(m^3)$ in both cases, since the matrix inversion is always performed on an $m\times m$ matrix.
+The difference arises in the Gramian-precomputation stage: in the general formulation, each output controllability Gramian $W_i(T)\in\mathbb{R}^{m\times m}$ is obtained through full-order computations in $\mathbb{R}^{n\times n}$, so the preprocessing cost is governed by $n$, whereas in the reduced formulation, each $W_{i,\rm red}(T)$ is computed only from $A_{11}\in\mathbb{R}^{m\times m}$.
+Hence, under standard dense implementations, the dominant preprocessing cost scales as $O(n^3)$ for the general formulation and as $O(m^3)$ for the reduced formulation. \end{remark}